 What is the most powerful punch?
 This is one of those questions, like Bruce Lee vs Chuck Norris, that has emotional and opinionated people on both sides of the fence.
 A more contemporary example would be the recent Mayweather and McGregor fight.

-Like comparing fighters from different sports, different punches are meant for different things, and each is better suited to its unique purpose more so than an alternative.
+Like comparing fighters from different combat sports, different punches are meant for different things, each is better suited to its unique purpose more so than an alternative.
 An uppercut will be the most powerful when the opponent’s head is dropping, while a counter overhand will be the most powerful option if the opponent is caught while stepping in with a jab or a hook.

 So the question is probably better asked as “What punch generates the most power while both you and your opponent are stationary (while still allowing the puncher to rotate and step with the punch).”
 Approaching the question this way gives us an opportunity to delve into the science of a punch and explore exactly what makes a punch powerful.

 So let’s dip our toes into a bit of science, and then speculate wildly about the best punches.

 The Science Behind Punching Power

 When discussing the science of a punch, there are many ways to approach it.
 Looking at the mathematical basis for understanding force (Impulse-Momentum Relationship) as well as the factors that are involved in that math (velocity, mass, structure) give you the best basis for wrapping your head around the issue.